cambiata/cx/src/nx3/Readme.md

 ```
 var voice0 = new NVoice([note0], EDirectionUD.Up);
 ```

-On to the lower voice of upper part:
+On to the lower voice of the upper part:

 ![My image](https://raw2.github.com/cambiata/cx/master/src/nx3/img/Example1c.png)

 It has three notes with note values of a dotted quarter note, an eight note and a quarter note respectively.
 The third of the notes has a sharp accidental, passed as second parameter into NHead: